yockgen/intel-image-composer-tool-agent-skills/README.md

-# ROS2 Image Builder — Skills & Template Migration
+# Intel Image Builder — Skills & Template Migration

 This project uses two Hermes Agent skills to build and customize OS disk images with the `image-composer-tool`: